istio/istio.io/content/about/contribute/style-guide/index.md

 ### Envoy

-We prefer to use “Envoy” as it’s a more concrete term than "proxy" and will resonate if used consistently throughout the docs.
+We prefer to use "Envoy” as it’s a more concrete term than "proxy" and will resonate if used consistently throughout the docs.

 Synonyms:

-- “Envoy sidecar” - ok
+- "Envoy sidecar” - ok
-- “Envoy proxy” - ok
+- "Envoy proxy” - ok
-- “The Istio proxy” -- best to avoid unless you’re talking about advanced scenarios where another proxy might be used.
+- "The Istio proxy” -- best to avoid unless you’re talking about advanced scenarios where another proxy might be used.
-- “Sidecar”  -- mostly restricted to conceptual docs
+- "Sidecar”  -- mostly restricted to conceptual docs
-- “Proxy -- only if context is obvious
+- "Proxy" -- only if context is obvious

 Related Terms: